openfl/OpenFLDevelopersGuide/display-programming/manipulating-display-objects/controlling-distortion-when-scaling.md

 *   Windowing system: An application with a complex system of overlapping windows.
 Each window can be open or closed (for example, web browser windows).
 If you mark each window as a surface (by setting the cacheAsBitmap property to true), each window is isolated and cached.
 Users can drag the windows so that they overlap each other, and each window doesn’t need to regenerate the vector content.
 *   Alpha channel masking: When you are using alpha channel masking, you must set the cacheAsBitmap property to true.
 For more information, see

-    “Masking display objects” on page 190
+    "Masking display objects" on page 190

     .